 How long should a house offer letter be?

 Your heart and your hand will tell you what to say and how long the letter should be.
 In general, if you’re writing from the heart, go as long as you need to when talking about the house and how you’ll live in it as a family.
 As far as your hand goes — well, if it starts to cramp up, you may have written too much.
 You want a hand-written letter to be about one or two pages.
-A typewritten letter or something done on a laptop should be a single page.
+A typed letter should be a single page.
 If you’re looking for a general word count, think about 500 to 700 words.
 That should take you about an hour to write, has enough space to say everything you want to say, and will take about four to five minutes to read.

 If you can, have someone read it for you before you share it with your real estate agent.
 This should be a friend who has an eye for grammar, style, and substance.
 This person can tell you if — especially as a first-time home buyer — you’ve been too sappy or if you should add more sentiment to the letter you’ve written.
 Plus, having an error-free letter will make sure the seller takes your offer seriously and knows you are a tried-and-true person in pursuit of their home.